F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 ------------------------
 These are the basic prerequisites for setting up CFE in Google Cloud Platform:

 - **2 BIG-IP systems in Active/Standby configuration**.
-You can find an example GDM Template |gdmtemplate|.
+You can find an example `GDM Template <https://github.com/F5Networks/f5-google-gdm-templates-v2/tree/main/examples/failover>`_.
 Any configuration tool can be used to provision the resources.
 - **Virtual addresses** or **Self IPs** created in a floating traffic group on the instances serving application traffic which will match either an Alias IP  or Forwarding Rule.
 - **Target Instance Pair** created where each target instance is pointing at a BIG-IP instance.
 Note that this is only required if failover of any forwarding rules is desired.